Typesetting: TeX and LaTeX

 The TeX system, developed by Donald E. Knuth at the end of the 1970s, is another widespread and powerful automated typesetting system that has set high standards, especially for typesetting mathematics.
 LuaTeX and LuaLaTeX are variants of TeX and of LaTeX scriptable in Lua.
 TeX is considered fairly difficult to learn on its own, and deals more with appearance than structure.
 The LaTeX macro package, written by Leslie Lamport at the beginning of the 1980s, offered a simpler interface and an easier way to systematically encode the structure of a document.
 LaTeX markup is widely used in academic circles for published papers and books.
 Although standard TeX does not provide an interface of any sort, there are programs that do.
 These programs include Scientific Workplace and LyX, which are graphical/interactive editors; TeXmacs, while being an independent typesetting system, can also aid the preparation of TeX documents through its export capability.

-Other text formatters
+TeX-inspired text formatters

 GNU TeXmacs (whose name is a combination of TeX and Emacs, although it is independent from both of these programs) is a typesetting system which is at the same time a WYSIWYG word processor.

 SILE borrows some algorithms from TeX and relies on other libraries such as HarfBuzz and ICU, with an extensible core engine developed in Lua.

 By default, SILE's input documents can be composed in a custom LaTeX-inspired markup (SIL) or in XML.
 Via the adjunction of 3rd-party modules, composition in Markdown or Djot is also possible.

+The typesetting system Typst combines a Markdown-like markup of the input and an embedded programming language with a high typographical quality of the output.
+This system has been publicly available since March 2023 and was presented in July 2023 at the Tex Users Group (TUG) 2023 conference.